Hyvät herrat

 Hyvät herrat (lit.
 'Dear Sirs') is a Finnish political satire television series produced between 1990 and 1996.
 It was broadcast from 1990 to 1992 on Kolmoskanava and from 1993 to 1996 on MTV3.
 Aarno Laitinen served as the main screenwriter, assisted primarily by Lasse Lehtinen, who wrote under the pseudonyms Saara Lenso, Serita Numintio, and Sole Sarana.
-For several years, Yleisradio political editor Jarkko Juselius also contributed to the writing, alongside Laitinen and Lehtinen.
+For several years, Yleisradio political editor Jarkko Juselius also contributed to the writing.
 The series was directed by Pertti Melasniemi and produced by Jarmo Porola.
 A total of 207 episodes were produced.

 In 1999, a 15-part continuation series, Herrat nauraa, was released as a follow-up to the original programme.

 Overview

-The main characters of the series are business advisor Johannes Paukku (Matti Tuominen), a sausage manufacturer who became wealthy with "Paukku's Run," and his son-in-law Raimo "Tollo" Koskivuo (Eero Melasniemi), a social democratic politician who was promoted by Yleni from MP to party secretary and minister during the series.
-In each episode, Paukku and Tollo organised a sauna evening and invited a political guest or other well-known public figure, with whom they attempted to gain support for their own political projects, accompanied by sauna, drinking, and conversation.
-Paukku's character was reportedly modelled on business leader and industry lobbyist Heikki Tavela.
+The main characters of the series are business advisor Johannes Paukku (Matti Tuominen), a sausage manufacturer who became wealthy with "Paukku's Run", and his son-in-law Raimo "Tollo" Koskivuo (Eero Melasniemi), a Social Democratic politician who was promoted from member of parliament to party secretary and minister during the series.
+In each episode, Paukku and Tollo organised a saunailta, or evening sauna party, and invited a political guest or other well-known public figure, with whom they attempted to gain support for their own political projects, accompanied by drinking and conversation.
+Paukku's character was reportedly modelled on business leader and industry lobbyist Heikki Tavela; however, series co-writer Aarno Laitinen denied this, instead naming Harri Kontion, a far-right construction industry entrepreneur.